You are here

 *Chicago style uses hanging indents in its bibliography.

-BOOK Lastname, Firstname.
+Book Lastname, Firstname.
 Book Title.
 Location of publication: publisher, year.

 Obama, Barack.
 The Audacity of Hope: Thoughts on Reclaiming the American Dream.
 New York: Vintage Books, 2006.